Undergraduate Career Expo

 UT ID Card Required for Entry.
 The Undergraduate Career Expo is for current McCombs School of Business students seeking internships and full-time positions.
 The career expo is open to current McCombs School of Business students in the BBA, MBA, MPA, MSF, MSBA and MSTC programs from 12 p.m. to 5 p.m.
 It is open to all UT Austin students from 3 p.m. to 5 p.m.

-Please see the Business Attire Guide for more information on business professional attire.
+Please see the complete Business Attire Guide for more information on business professional attire.
 Students not wearing business professional attire will not be permitted into the expo.

 About the Undergraduate Career Expo